Rosh-yadav/Dev-ops-monitoring-tool/NagiOS/readme.md

 ----------------------------------------------------------------------------------------

-# Lesson 9 Demo 2
-Adding Hosts to the Nagios Monitoring Tool
+# Adding Hosts to the Nagios Monitoring Tool

 ### Steps to be followed: